arinik9/ml-project-2/README.md

 - [X] Experiment with Gaussian Mixture Models (soft clustering)
 - [X] Cluster the tail items (head / tail cutoff point to be chosen carefully)
 - [X] Try clustering in reduced-dimensionality space
-- [ ] Implement a hybrid head / tail predictor (e.g. Each Item for head, Top-K for tail)
+- [X] Implement a hybrid head / tail predictor (e.g. Each Item for head, Top-K for tail)
 - [ ] Determine if using the social graph helps weak prediction (then, we will be able to know if we can use it for strong prediction as well)
-- [ ] Use the social network and generic artist informations for strong prediction (clustering ?)
+- [X] Use the social network and generic artist informations for strong prediction
 - [X] Generate feature selection plots
 - [X] Minimize the train and test error
 - [X] Check the stability of the results with random train / test splits